Email Marketing – Instructions & Tutorials (DF)

 (2:19)

 A slightly different approach to optimizing photos using Bridge and Photoshop.
 Watch this tutorial video that shows you how to make all of your photos web-friendly, 600×500 pixel images.
+Again, make your photos 1200 pixels wide.
 It will also show you how to place them into your Mail Chimp email.

 (10:00)